railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 In case you had chosen to :guilabel:`Skip Configuration Wizards` when you first created the database, you may configure your company information in the following manner.
 Start configuring your database by renaming the :guilabel:`Main Company` from its default of \
-``OpenERP S.A.``\   to the name of your own company or (in this case) another example company.
+``Your Company``\   to the name of your own company or (in this case) another example company.
 When you print standard documents such as quotations, orders and invoices you will find this configuration information used in the document headers and footers.

-To do this, click :menuselection:`Sales --> Address Book --> Customers` and click the name of the only company there, which is \ ``OpenERP S.A.`` \.
+To do this, click :menuselection:`Sales --> Address Book --> Customers` and search for only company there, which is \ ``Your Company`` \.
 This gives you a read-only form view of the company, so make it editable by clicking the :guilabel:`Edit` button to the upper left of the form.

 .. tip:: Editable form in the web-client

-	When toggling from the list view to the form view of an item, you can generally click its name in the list view to show a non-editable view, or the pencil icon by the left-hand edge of the line to open it in an editable view.
+	When toggling from the list view to the form view of an item, you can generally click its name in the list view to show a non-editable view.
 You can toggle between editable and non-editable once you are in form view.

 Change the following:

 *  :guilabel:`Name` : \ ``Ambitious Plumbing Enterprises``\  ,

-*  :guilabel:`Contact Name` : \ ``George Turnbull``\  .
+*  :guilabel:`Add Contact` : \ ``George Turnbull``\  .

 Before you save this, look at the partner's accounting setup by clicking the tab :guilabel:`Accounting`.
 The fields :guilabel:`Account Receivable` and :guilabel:`Account Payable`